NaturalFractals/awesome-tango/README.md

 ### Contributing

 Please take a quick look at the [contribution guidelines](https://github.com/avelino/awesome-go/blob/master/CONTRIBUTING.md) first.
-Thanks to all [contributors](https://github.com/avelino/awesome-go/graphs/contributors); you rock!
+Thanks to all!

 #### *If there is a project or link here that is no longer maintained or is not a good fit, please submit a pull request to improve this file.
 Thank you!*